 - Navigate to Project Root:

-into the directory where your main Laravel project files reside (e.g.,cd ../laravel_app_root
+cdinto the directory where your main Laravel project files reside (e.g.,cd ../laravel_app_rootorcd public_html/laravel_app). - Common Commands:

 - Run Migrations: